 I kept dumping Aunt Jemima in the turkey grease until I had a thick brown paste.
 I put the pan on the stove and added milk.
 I was ready to cook it down to a rich smooth texture.
 It made my mouth water.

 Our guests had arrived, each with their own special dish, and sat expectantly awaiting the holiday feast.

 I looked at the food on the table: Mexicali turkey: Wonderbread crab paste: Aunt Jemima gravy; hockey puck rolls, chitlins, and enough pumpkin pie with strawberry Cool Whip to feed the Mormon Tabernacle Choir.

-And, of course, we had the perfect wine paring, Arbor Mist.
-It goes good with everything.
+And, of course, we had the perfect wine pairing, Arbor Mist.
+It goes well with everything.